 The SHAPE Drops can help your body convert excess fat to lean muscle, resulting in a decrease in size but not necessarily a decrease on the scale.
 Lean body mass is denser than fat, so 3 lbs. of muscle will take up less space than 3 lbs. of fat.
 Be sure to measure regularly and pay attention to how your clothes are fitting during a weight loss plateau.
 You may be surprised to see that you can wear a smaller size at the same (or even higher) weight.

-4. You may be cheating without even realizing it.
+4. You may be cheating without realizing it.

-It’s important to read and reread your Program Guidebook to be sure you are only eating the foods allowed in Phase I. It’s equally important to learn to read labels properly.
+It’s important to read and reread your Program Guidebook to be sure you are only eating the foods approved for Phase I. It’s equally important to learn to read labels properly.
 Sugar and other toxic ingredients are hidden in many food products, even if the label says, “natural” or “organic.”
 Terms like “sugar free” or “fat free” do NOT mean SHAPE-approved.
-In fact, it most often means that the food contains toxic ingredients and shouldn’t be consumed in any phase.
+In fact, it more often means that the food contains toxic ingredients and shouldn’t be consumed in any phase.

 5. You may not be eating enough.